 How to Prevent Running Injuries

 There are a lot of mistakes a runner can make prior to a workout that can induce injury.
 A lot of athletes tend to overstretch before running, instead of saving those workouts for a post-run routine.
 Deep lunges and hand-to-toe hamstring pulls should be performed after a workout instead of during a warmup.
 Another common mistake is jumping into an intense routine before your body is physically prepared for it.
 You should try to ease your way into long-distance running instead of forcing yourself to rush into it.

 More Tips for Preventing Injury

-If you have any questions, please feel free to contact one of our offices located in Wesley Chapel and Tampa, FL .
+If you have any questions, please feel free to contact our office located in Wesley Chapel, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.